 As of today, new gas production centers have been established in the Sakhalin Region (shelf of Sakhalin Island) and the Kamchatka Territory.
 New centers are being set up in the Republic of Sakha (Yakutia) and the Irkutsk Region, with another center planned in the Krasnoyarsk Territory.

 Natural gas will play an important role in the socio-economic development of those regions not only through gas infrastructure expansion in populated areas, but also thanks to the creation of modern gas processing and petrochemical facilities.

 Kamchatka’s reserves and resources

-The C1 gas reserves of the four onshore gas and condensate fields discovered in the Kamchatka Peninsula – Kshukskoye, Nizhne-Kvakchikskoye, Sredne-Kunzhinskoye, and Severo-Kolpakovskoye – total some 16 billion cubic meters.
+The initial C1 gas reserves of the four onshore gas and condensate fields discovered in the Kamchatka Peninsula – Kshukskoye, Nizhne-Kvakchikskoye, Sredne-Kunzhinskoye, and Severo-Kolpakovskoye – total some 16 billion cubic meters.

 In order to ensure the long-term reliability of gas supplies to consumers in the Kamchatka Territory, the Company plans to conduct onshore and offshore geological exploration in the Kamchatka Peninsula in the period up to 2026.